ext/semantic-release-lerna/README.md

 ### Error: Cannot modify immutable object

-The contentional changelog packages have mismatching versions.
+The conventional changelog packages have mismatching versions.
 This plugin supports both `conventional-changelog-writer` v7 and v8 as long as the preset has a matching version.

 Assuming you use `conventional-changelog-conventionalcommits` as preset you can verify this with: